rads2995/HOPE/README.md

 - User can modify components of state matrices and vectors at runtime
 - System's matrices and vectors can be resized at runtime

+### Known Limitations
+- The number of states must be known at runtime

 ### Questions
 Email me at: Rads2995@gmail.com